Invictum/serenity-reportportal-integration/README.md

 - CUSTOM

 `DEFAULT` profile is used by default and contains all usually required reporting details.
 It generates in Report Portal a nice log that does not cluttered with extra details.

 `FULL` profile contains all available `StepProcessors` and generates full reporting.

 To customize what should be logged `CUSTOM` profile should be used.
 ```
 StepsSetProfile config = StepsSetProfile.CUSTOM;
 config.registerProcessors(new StartStepLogger(), new FinishStepLogger());
 ReportIntegrationConfig.profile = config;
 ```
 In example above `CUSTOM` profile with `StartStepLogger` and `FinishStepLogger` processors is configured.

+**Processors**

 All step processors available out of the box may be observed in `com.github.invictum.reportportal.processor` package.
+For now following processors are available:
+- `StartStepLogger` logs all started steps.
+- `FinishStepLogger` logs all finished steps.
+Log level depends on step results.
+- `ErrorLogger` reports error if present.
+Includes regular errors as well as assertion fails.
+It is possible to pass a boolean flag to the constructor in order to have short or long error reporting format.
+- `ScreenshotAttacher` emits screenshots to RP if present.
+It simply attaches all available step's screenshots, so screenshot strategy is configured on Serenity level.
+- `HtmlSourceAttacher` logs page source if available.
+- `SeleniumLogsAttacher` reports logs supplied by Selenium.
+It is possible to pass predicate to constructor in order to push particular logs.
+By default emits all available logs.

 It is possible to use integrated processors as well as implemented by your own.
 To make own processor implement `StepProcessor` interface.
 In custom implementation access to Serenity's `TestStep` object is provided
 ```
 public class MyCustomLoggerLogger implements StepProcessor {